kevinzhong666/cage-challenge-4/CybORG/Evaluation/README.md

 as part of the submission in an `evaluation_output` directory in your submission zip file.

 To run the evaluation locally, use
-`python3 -m CybORG.Evaluation.evaluation /path/to/staging /path/to/staging/evaluation_output`.
+`py -m CybORG.Evaluation.evaluation /path/to/staging /path/to/staging/evaluation_output`.

 ### Issues